Thai cave rescue timeline: The dangerous race to bring trapped soccer team home

 Twelve young members of a youth soccer team and their 25-year-old assistant coach entered Thailand’s Tham Luang Nang Non cave on June 23 after a practice match.
 They were cut off from exiting the massive cave when a rainstorm flooded the exit.

-Fox News’ Benjamin Brown, Chris Irvine, Katherine Lam and The Associated Press contributed to this report.
+Fox News’ Benjamin Brown, Melissa Chrise, Edmund DeMarche, Travis Fedschun, Chris Irvine, Katherine Lam and The Associated Press contributed to this report.